pofallon/node-bluesky/README.md

 ### resultset.all(callback)

 Invokes the callback with an array of results.
-(Currently does not support paging through results via the REST API.)
+(Currently does not support query pagination.)

+### resultset.forEach(callback, doneCallback)

+Invokes the callback for each row in the resultset and the (optional) doneCallback with the count of rows when done.
+Errors are sent to doneCallback, if provided, or callback otherwise.
+(Both callback and doneCallback should always expect 'err' as their first parameter in either case.)
+(Currently does not support query pagination.)

 # TODO